piper1970/event-booking-microservice/SETUP.md

 ## Environment Files Used

+## Building Maven Artifacts

+All projects share the same parent modules.
+As such, a single command from the project's root directory can be used build the necessary jar files for the docker-compose file to work.

+NOTE: _TestContainers_ are used in the Unit/Integration tests for a number of sub-modules.
+Because of this, the command below should only be run when _Docker Desktop_ (or whatever flavor you have running) is up and running.

+To package all necessary modules into jar files, run the following command (Windows users, reverse the slash):

+`./mvnw clean package`

+Note: if running on a MacOS system with a Apple Silicon M1+ processor, an extra dependency is needed to work properly.
+For this scenario, run the command with the _macos-arm_ profile, as such:

+`./mvnw clean package -P macos-arm`

 An __.env__ file is needed in the root directory for docker compose to run correctly.
 __.gitignore__ is set up to ignore saving this file.

 See _env-sample_ in the root directory for a list of all environment variable used.

-## Setting Up Databases For Each Service (??? - may not need this if postgres works properly)
+## Setting Up Databases For Each Service

-For simplicity's sake, only one running instance of postgres is set up in the _docker-compose.yml_ file.

-Four services rely on this service, so prior to running all the services in the _docker-compose.yml_ file, you will need to prime the postgres container.

-To startup just the __psql__ client on the _postgres_ container, do the following:
-1. Make sure _.env_ file is setup in root directory
+The postgres container in the docker-compose file runs the initialization scripts from the _./data/scripts_ directory.
+Once done, it closes the container.
+The container will need to be restarted again.

+I suggest just doing the following command sequence initially to ensure the needed databases are set up prior to running the other containers:
-2. Run `docker compose up postgres -d` to startup container
+1. `docker compose up postgres -d` (_prime the database engine_)
-3. Run `docker compose exec postgres psql -U postgres` to exec into container and run the native client
-4. Go (locally) to the _./data/scripts_ directory to find startup scripts for each service
-5. Open each file up, running each command individually in __psql__, making sure to replace instances of _<see .env file>_ with values from _.env_ file before running command
-6. Once done type `\q` to exit the app and the container.
-7. Run `docker compost down` to bring down the _postgres_ container.

-From this point on, the database-server is set up to handle all four databases.
+2. `docker compose down`
+3. `docker compose up -d`

 ## Setting Up Keycloak

-Initially, _keycloak_ is set up in the _docker-compose.yml_ run based on the file _./data/keycloak/piper1970-realm.json_.
+Initially, _keycloak_ is set to import settings from the file _./data/keycloak/piper1970-realm.json_.

-However, after the first run of the _keycloak_ container, it will rely on the _postgres_ instance to store settings.
+However, after the first run of the _keycloak_ container, it should rely on the _postgres_ database that holds the settings.

 After running docker compose for the first time, comment the line out that sets the container to run off the realm file:

-- `- --import-realm`  ->   `#      - --import-realm`
+- `- --import-realm`  --->   `#      - --import-realm`

 ### Current KeyCloak Setup

-The realm in use, piper1970, has 3 default users (user/pass are the same string):
+The realm in use, piper1970, has 3 default users (user/pass are the same):
 - test-member
 - test-performer
 - test-admin